tkgktyk/WimaxHelperForAterm/README.md

 This is an Eclipse project files as an Android application.
 It has functions to talk to Atem WiMAX routers. (now supports WM3800R only.)

-This is published in GitHub because tkgktyk gets some chance as follows.<br>
+This is opend in GitHub because tkgktyk gets some chance as follows.<br>
 	1. Study Git<br>
 	2. Study Eclipse<br>
 	3. Study Android<br>